Skip to main content

 Frequently Asked Questions

 The Translation Advisory Council is a non-partisan, advisory body committed to providing eligible voters of Oregon’s diverse communities with translated election materials.
-The Council includes at-large and translator members from Oregon’s culturally and linguistically diverse communities.
+The Council includes at large and translator members from Oregon’s culturally and linguistically diverse communities.

 The Council validates professional translations for accuracy and ensures translations meet the information needs of the intended audience in a culturally responsive and linguistically appropriate way.
+Council members do not translate documents.

 The Council may also make recommendations to the Secretary on related matters as needed, such as the development of glossaries of translated elections terminology or translated web pages.